Hamatti/Hamatti/README.md

 ### 235

 [235](https://github.com/Hamatti/nhl-235) is a command-line tool that brings NHL results directly to your terminal while being a tribute and homage to YLE's tekstitv page 235.

+You can read more about it at [Introducing: 235](https://hamatti.org/posts/introducing-235/).

 ### Pokemon related stuff